 Day 4: The Historic Center of Rome

 After taking a break from the chaos of the city, you will enjoy jumping right back into it.
-On your fourth day in Rome, you will be walking quite a bit – but won’t have to make reservations as there are no attractions that require you to do so.
+On your fourth of your 5 days in Rome, you will be walking quite a bit – but won’t have to make reservations as there are no attractions that require you to do so.
 You can just go at your own pace and enjoy the day.

 Map of day four Rome itinerary